Let Peterson Appraisal Group help you figure out if you can eliminate your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How homebuyers can keep from paying PMI
+How homebuyers can keep from bearing the cost of PMI

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: